holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** ***“Next-Actions”***, which are actions you could execute immediately and that would be useful to execute immediately, at least in the absence of competing priorities; and
 - **(b)** ***“Projects”***, which are specific outcomes that require multiple actions to achieve and that would be useful to work towards, at least in the absence of competing priorities.

-### 2.3 Responsibilities of All Role-Fillers

-When filling a Role in any capacity, you have the following responsibilities:

-#### 2.3.1 Breaking Down Projects
+#### 2.2.3 Breaking Down Projects

 You are responsible for regularly considering how to complete each Project you are actively working towards for your Role, including by defining any Next-Actions useful to move the Project forward.

-#### 2.3.2 Tracking Projects, Next-Actions, & Tensions
+#### 2.2.4 Tracking Projects, Next-Actions, & Tensions

 You are responsible for capturing and tracking all Projects and Next-Actions for your Role in a database or similar tangible form, and for regularly reviewing and updating that database to maintain it as a trusted list of the Role’s active and potential work.
 You are also responsible for tracking any Tensions you identify for your Role, at least until you process them into desired Projects or Next-Actions, or otherwise resolve them.

-#### 2.3.3 Prioritizing Your Attention
+#### 2.2.5 Prioritizing Your Attention

 Whenever you have time available to act in a Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization.
 In assessing that, you must further consider and integrate any relative value judgments and Strategies defined by a Circle Lead or other officially authorized source of the Circle holding the Role, as well as any acting upon that Circle itself.
 If for any reason you intend to prioritize in a way that you believe is substantially opposed to the published priorities of the Circle holding your Role, you must notify the Circle Lead of your intent.

 If the Governance of a Circle includes a deadline specifying when something must be completed by, you do not necessarily have to meet that deadline.
 However, you must interpret that Governance as an official declaration that any actions needed to hit the deadline are more important than any other actions you could take within that Circle, unless otherwise specified by a Circle Lead or another Role or process with the authority to make official prioritization judgments for the Circle.

-### 2.4 Duties to Other Role-Fillers
+### 2.3 Duties to Other Role-Fillers

 As a Role Lead, you have the following duties to all others filling Roles in the Organization.
-As a Role Supporter, you have the following duties but only upon request of a Role Lead for that Role.
-In either case, these duties only apply when the other party is acting on behalf of one of their own Roles in the Organization, and names that Role in any explicit request.
+However, these duties only apply when the other party is acting on behalf of one of their own Roles in the Organization, and names that Role on request.

-#### 2.4.1 Duty of Transparency
+#### 2.3.1 Duty of Transparency

 You have a duty to provide transparency in any of the following areas upon request: